poppadum/dynquee/doc/Running_on_separate_device.md

     ```

 1. When prompted, type the hostname or IP address of your Recalbox (default hostname: `recalbox`)
-    **Note**: if you supply an IP address, make sure that IP address won't change
+    **Note**: if you use an IP address, make sure that IP address won't change
     because *dynquee* will try to connect to that IP address every time it starts.

 ---

 ## Manual Installation
 If you prefer to install everything manually, follow these instructions.
-They assume you are installing *dynquee* on a Raspberry Pi running Raspberry Pi OS, but should apply to any debian-like OS.
+They assume you are installing *dynquee* on a Raspberry Pi running Raspberry Pi OS, but should apply to any debian-like Linux OS.

 ### Install Packages